-Neil Giroday was raised in a small town on the West Coast of British Columbia Canada.
+Neil Giroday comes from a small town on the West Coast of British Columbia Canada.
 He spent his adolescence as a competitive figure skater.
 Coached by Linda Brauckmann, Neil was the Junior Men's Figure Skating Champion of Canada, Silver Medalist at the Canada Winter Games, Western Canadian Senior and Novice Men's Champion, and was twice named Most Artistic Skater in British Columbia.

-Neil is known for lead roles in Prisoner of War, FILUM, The Ongoing Audition, Max Lozzer, Colours, Fathers and Gaiety, Internal Affairs, Using the Mirror, and Margaret and the Dollhouse; which won Honourable Mention at the Montreal World Film Festival.
+Neil is known for playing the lead roles in My Dinner with Shakespeare, Prisoner of War, Max Lozzer, FILUM, The Ongoing Audition, Colours, Fathers and Gaiety, Internal Affairs, Using the Mirror, and Margaret and the Dollhouse; which won Honourable Mention at the Montreal World Film Festival.

 Neil was fortunate to be taught to dance by Master Teacher Lynn Simonson, who awarded him her scholarship to the Jacob's Pillow Dance Festival and put him on faculty at her studio in New York; Dance New Amsterdam.
-He also studied dance with Micheal Owens , Peff Modelski, Zena Romette and Ann Reinking on full scholarship.
+He also studied dance with Ann Reinking, Micheal Owens , Peff Modelski and Zena Romette on full scholarship.

 Neil teaches The Simonson Technique for Musical Theatre Dance and Movement for Actors at numerous studios in New York and Vancouver Canada.
 Neil coaches actors using the Meisner Technique.